By: William C. Head, Atlanta Lawyer for Vehicular Homicide GA Cases and Felony Serious Injury by Vehicle

 If a person commits a minor motor vehicle offense (traffic offense) and unintentionally causes the death of another person (pedestrian, occupant of the driver’s vehicle, or a person in another vehicle), this is a misdemeanor criminal offense so long as it is not one of the listed five (5) serious driving acts covered by the felony homicide by vehicle law.
 See OCGA.
 40-6-393(a)(b) and (c).

-These five serious predicate offenses are DUI, hit and run, attempting to elude a law enforcement officer, passing a stopped school bus discharging children, or reckless driving.
+These five serious predicate offenses are DUI, hit and run, attempting to elude a law enforcement officer, passing a stopped school bus that is discharging children, or reckless driving.

 Other than these five exceptions, all other traffic tickets are considered simple misdemeanor “predicate offenses” which only result in potential misdemeanor punishment.
 This distinction is particularly important in potential incarceration punishment for the crime.